 NCHS Sociology Responds to The Canary in the Lake is supported by the Town of Normal Harmon Arts Grant Program and the Illinois Arts Council Agency.

-This exhibition is free and open to the public with a reservation.
+This exhibition is free and open to the public.
 Free virtual exhibition tours are also available.
 Contact gallery@IllinoisState.edu or (309) 438-5487 to schedule.

 University Galleries, a unit in the Wonsook Kim College of Fine Arts, is located at 11 Uptown Circle, Suite 103, at the corner of Beaufort and Broadway streets.
 Parking is available in the Uptown Station parking deck located directly above University Galleries.